-World Rabies Day 2020: Current Theme, History, Significance and Facts
+World Rabies Day 2022: Theme, History, Significance and Key Facts

-World Rabies Day 2020: It is observed on 28 September to raise awareness about rabies and to bring together to enhance prevention and control efforts across the world.
-It is observed in several countries including the United States.
+World Rabies Day is observed on September 28 to spread awareness about rabies and to bring together to enhance prevention and control efforts across the world.
+It is celebrated in several countries including the United States.

 What is Rabies?

 It is a disease that is transmitted from animals to humans and is also known as a zoonotic disease.
 It is caused by the rabies virus, of the Lyssavirus genus, within the family Rhabdoviridae.
 The most common reservoir of the virus is the domestic dog with more than 99% of human deaths caused by dog-mediated rabies.